Rays beat Yanks after Sanchez fails to hustle on final out | New Country 923

 ST. PETERSBURG, Fla.
 (AP) — About the only thing Gary Sanchez was quick to do Monday night was accept the blame for his lack of effort.

-Sanchez failed to hustle on a pair of key plays, Jake Bauers hit a three-run homer and scored with some nifty baserunning, and the Tampa Bay Rays beat Luis Severino and the New York Yankees 7-6 on Monday night.
+Sanchez failed to hustle on a pair of key plays, Jake Bauers hit a three-run homer and scored with some nifty baserunning, and the Tampa Bay Rays beat Luis Severino and the New York Yankees 7-6.

 “You learn a lot in this game,” Sanchez said through a translator.
 “This is one of those instances where you learn from it.
 You put it behind and look forward to tomorrow.”